getbraincloud/examples-cloudcode/examples/UniqueGroups_AcceptGroupMember /readme.md

 The script takes the following parameters:

 * profileId – profileId of the (potential) new member requesting to join the group
-* groupId – groupId of the group that the (potential) new member is requesting to join
+* groupId – groupId of the group that the (potential) new member is seeking to join

 *Example script parameters:*
 ```json